ironcore-dev/gardener-extension-provider-ironcore/docs/usage-as-operator.md

       certificateAuthorityData: >-
         abcd12345
     storageClasses:
+      default:                 # default StorageClass for shoot
-      - name: default         # name of the StorageClass in the Shoot
+        name: default          # name of the StorageClass in the Shoot
         type: general-purpose  # name of the VolumeClass
-        default: true         # should this StorageClass be marked as default
+      additional:              # additional StorageClasses for shoot
+      - name: additional-sc    # name of the StorageClass in the Shoot
+        type: general-purpose  # name of the VolumeClass
     machineImages:
       - name: gardenlinux
         versions: